 Who it suits: local families in Cambridge who want a state primary with above-average results in England, explicit routines, and an approach that treats reading as a central pillar rather than an add-on.

-The most recent Ofsted inspection confirmed that the school continues to be Good, and the latest published Key Stage 2 data shows outcomes above England averages, including 79.3% meeting the expected standard in reading, writing and maths in 2024.
+The most recent Ofsted inspection confirmed that the school continues to be Good, and the 2025 Key Stage 2 dataset shows 70% meeting the expected standard in reading, writing and maths, with reading and science stronger than the combined headline measure.

 Admission for Reception is managed through Cambridgeshire’s coordinated system, and many local schools use catchment or distance criteria in oversubscription decisions.
 For the most accurate picture, families should check the local authority guidance for the relevant year and understand how criteria apply to their address.